 The cannabis industry is growing at a rapid rate and many new businesses are entering the market.
 Small and mid-sized cannabis businesses are especially in danger of cyber attacks, as they may not have proper security protections in place.
 Cannabis businesses store a wealth of client and business data, which are treasure chests full of gold that hackers are seeking.
 To get into the company’s network, hackers target less secure applications.

 MJ Freeway disclosed that some of their client information was stolen in November 2016.
 This data leak affected businesses in multiple states and MJ Freeway had to work with third-party forensic investigators for damage control.
 It’s just one of the examples of how even established businesses can succumb to cyber attack.
-The importance of cybersecurity in the cannabis industry cannot be overemphasized.
+The importance of cybersecurity for cannabis business cannot be overemphasized.
 The series of successful cyber attacks on cannabis businesses are definitely a lesson for the businesses who have weak security.
 Industries need to implement efficient cybersecurity measures on a consistent basis.

 These are just some of the industries on the hit list of cybercriminals.
 However, every business with a weak link is an active target for cybercriminals and online businesses need to take proactive steps to protect and secure their data.